 Other property in the marital home, such as works of art, may require appraisals.

 It is also helpful to itemize your living expenses to get a better understanding of the monthly budget required to maintain your standard of living.

 Never try to hide assets during the divorce mediation process.

 In California, you must disclose all assets and property under penalty of perjury.

 If either party has fraudulently hidden assets, the mediation agreement incorporated into the judgment of divorce can be set aside.

 It is important to remember that even though the mediation process takes place in an informal setting out of court, the mediation agreement that results from these negotiation sessions is filed with the court and is approved by a judge.

 Thus, if either party has acted fraudulently in the process, they are not just lying to the mediator and opposing parties, but also to the court.

 Do you have questions about the mediation process?

-Contact Rebecca Medina, Fresno mediation attorney at (559) 785-3295 who can provide guidance tailored to your situation.
+Contact Rebecca Medina, Fresno and San Diego mediation attorney at (559) 785-3295 who can provide guidance tailored to your situation.